elspethr/mushroom_harvesters/README.md

 Multitensor was developed by Caterina de Bacco and colleagues at the MPI for Intelligent Systems.
 Details of the multitensor algorithm and instructions for installation can be found at https://github.com/MPI-IS/multitensor.

-My notes on configuring the virtual environment for multitensor are in the file **mt_venc_config.txt**
+My notes on configuring the virtual environment for multitensor are in the file **mt_venv_config.txt**

 ## Data availability